-ad (a) We strongly prefer a scope focused on risk mitigation, which is a direct consequence of our opinion that the aim to reflect DRM in financial statements is neither appropriate nor achievable.
-Instead, addressing those accounting mismatches that (still) arise under the classification and measurement regime of IFRS 9 even though applying general hedge accounting appears a more appropriate aim of the PRA.
-Hence, the PRA should not focus on the entire DRM (i.e. the "full PRA"), but on risk mitigation (i.e. the "partial PRA").
+ad (a) We strongly prefer a scope that is focused on risk mitigation, which is a direct consequence of our opinion that an objective of reflecting DRM in financial statements is neither appropriate nor achievable.
+Instead, addressing those accounting mismatches that (still) arise under the classification and measurement regime of IFRS 9, despite and considering and potentially applying general hedge accounting, appears a more appropriate objective for the PRA.
+Hence, the PRA should not focus on DRM as a whole (i.e. the "full PRA"), but on risk mitigation only (i.e. the "partial PRA").

 ad (b) Generally, we are convinced that the scope strongly depends on the objective of the PRA.
-If, as proposed by the DP, the PRA aimed at better reflecting DRM in financial statements, the full PRA would be appropriate.
-If, as is our preference, the objective were to address accounting mismatches, the partial PRA would be appropriate.
+If, as proposed by the DP, the PRA aimed at a better reflection of DRM in the financial statements, the full PRA would be appropriate.
+If, as is our preference, the objective was to address accounting mismatches, the partial PRA would be appropriate.